SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 # Description
 During your lunch break you want to **watch** an episode of your favorite TV series.

-Your task is to create a program that will help you determine whether you have **enough time** to watch an entire episode.
+Your task is to create a program, which will help you determine whether you have **enough time** to watch an entire episode.

 During your lunchbreak you should also take some time to **eat** and **relax**.